 Most legal counsel, including the attorneys at Wilson Kehoe Winingham, operate on a contingency fee basis, meaning that you only pay legal fees if we win your case.
 Don’t let perceived legal expenses stop you from seeking compensation.

-If you believe that you or a loved one have been a victim of medical malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you believe that you or a loved one have been a victim of medical malpractice, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.